Variational online learning of neural dynamics: Application to Latent Neural Dynamics

-where $f\colon \mathbb{R} \to \mathbb{R}^{+}$ is a point nonlinearity making rates non-negative.
-We use the canonical link $f(\cdot) = \exp(\cdot)$ for Poisson likelihood in this study.
-Note that this model is not identifiable since $\vC\vx_{t} = (\vC\vR) (\vR^{-1}\vx_{t})$ where $\vR$ is an arbitrary invertible matrix.
-Also, the mean of $\vx_{t}$ can be traded off with the bias term in $\vb$.
-It is straightforward to include more additive exogenous variables, history-filter for refractory period, coupling between processes, and stimulation artifacts~\cite{Pillow08,Truccolo2005}.
+where $g\colon \mathbb{R} \to \mathbb{R}$ is a point-wise map.
+We use the canonical link $g(\cdot) = \exp(\cdot)$ for Poisson likelihood and identity for Gaussian likelihood in this study.
+Note that this observation model is not identifiable since $\vC\vx_{t} = (\vC\vR) (\vR^{-1}\vx_{t})$ where $\vR$ is an arbitrary invertible matrix.
+We normalize the loading matrix $\vC$ in each iteration.
+It is straightforward to include more additive exogenous variables, history-filter for refractory period, coupling between processes, and stimulation artifacts~\cite{Pillow2008,Truccolo2005}.